wilsonmar/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 This tutorial aims to succintly present
 <strong>step-by-step</strong> instructions
-to setup Jenkins on Mac OSX and CentOS, both locally and in various cloud enviornments.
+to setup Jenkins on Mac OSX and CentOS, both locally and in various cloud environments.

 {% include _intro.html %}